Tufts-Technology-Services/tailscale-now/README.md

   <img src="https://github.com/Tufts-Technology-Services/tailscale-now/assets/17954/1d451bea-f95d-4762-bd07-46658bb1f57f" width="100" />
 </div>

-# Making tailscale a first class citizen at Tufts
+# Making tailscale a first class citizen

 The purpose of this document is to answer questions to help make [Tailscale](https://tailscale.com/) a first class citizen within the list of components and tools we use at Tufts.
 We also want to use this repository as a location to introduce Tailscale to other teams to hopefully help them improve their connectivity so they can focus on delivering value faster.